influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/gitArtifact.md

 withUrlsMixin(urls)
 ```

-URLs the URLs of a remote repository.
+"URLs the URLs of a remote repository.
 It must be non-empty.
-Fetch will
-always use the first URL, while push will use all of them.
+Fetch will\nalways use the first URL, while push will use all of them."

 **Note:** This function appends passed data to existing values

 ## obj sshKeySecret

-SecretKeySelector selects a key of a Secret.
+"SecretKeySelector selects a key of a Secret."

 ### fn sshKeySecret.withKey